Technical accessibility statement

 The declaration made in this statement regarding compliance with The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 No.952 is accurate and based on an evaluation of the website’s compliance with the AA standards of WCAG 2.1.

-This accessibility statement will be reviewed following our planned audit ahead of the September 23 2020 deadline for compliancy with WCAG 2.1 AA.
+This accessibility statement will be reviewed again ahead of the 23 September 2020 deadline for compliancy with WCAG 2.1 AA.

 Feedback and contact information